 The successful candidate will develop their own research direction in consultation with the Principal Investigator, Dr. David Zbíral.
 They will receive hands-on training, building on their core skills as medievalists through the use of computational techniques including social network analysis, geographic information systems and computational text analysis.
 The position thus represents a unique opportunity for building a truly cutting-edge research profile.

 The position is residential (although with reasonable flexibility for pandemic-related travel restrictions).
 Brno is a very pleasant university city ca. 2 hours by direct train connection from Vienna and Prague, and offers all the opportunities of a modern metropolis.

 - M.A. or Ph.D. degree in history, medieval studies, medieval Latin language and literature or a similar field.

 Other qualifications of interest to the project:

-We do not expect candidates to possess all of these “other qualifications of interest”, and recognise there may be other qualifications beyond this list that could enhance DISSINET’s research profile.
+We do not expect candidates to possess all of these “other qualifications of interest”, and recognise there are other qualifications beyond this list that can enhance DISSINET’s research profile.

 - Freedom to pursue your intellectual interests and to work creatively across disciplines in an exciting frontier-research project.

 - Growth in interdisciplinary research.